The health and well-being of people is critical to their lifelong learning and success.

 - Healthy Families BC and HealthLinkBC have a variety of health topics and links to various health services.

 - Substance Use: Parents often wonder about the best way to protect their children when it comes to issues like alcohol and other drugs.
-Here are ten important tips parents can use to help their children (and others) navigate life successfully, including avoiding harm from alcohol and other drugs.
+This is a link to resources that parents can use to help their children (and others) navigate life successfully, including avoiding harm from alcohol and other drugs.

 For more information and referrals to community services contact Island Health (Public Health) at 250-519-3400.